Blackberry Nip Rose

-The Blackberry Nip bush is thorny, but the thorns are particularly easy to remove.
-Rob Somerfield insists the most important aspect of a rose is good health, so it follows that Blackberry Nip is very resistant to disease (although it may be susceptible to powdery mildew is some climates).
+The Blackberry Nip bush does have thorns, but particularly easy to remove.
+Rob Somerfield insists the most important aspect of a rose is good health, so it follows that Blackberry Nip is very resistant to disease.

-On average, the blooms of Blackberry Nip are about 110mm in diameter, with 35-40 petals.
+On average, the blooms of Blackberry Nip are about 110mm in diameter, with 35-40 petals, holding well as a cut flower or long-lasting bloom whose colour holds well and deepens as the flower ages.
 You can expect it to flower profusely and repeatedly throughout the season.
 The bush grows to about 1.5m x 1m and can be grown in a large pot.

 Blackberry Nip is one of our favourite flowers, and, whether you’re buying flowers for a bouquet or a plant to grow at home, we think you’ll love it too.